 The MultiRay™ MP system is designed specifically for chloramine reduction in swimming pool water.
 The core strength of the system lies in the lamp size and intensity combined with the reactor design features.
 The MultiRay™ MP is the most efficient medium pressure UV system on the market and is the perfect solution for smaller spaces with its compact form.

-“It was a great honor to be selected for such an international event.
-ULTRAAQUA UV de-chlorination systems are has been becoming increasingly demanded product due its compact size, ease of operation and efficiency like no other alternatives.”
+“It was a great honour to be selected for such an international event.
+The ULTRAAQUA UV de-chlorination systems has become an increasingly demanded product due its compact size, ease of operation and efficiency like no other alternatives.”

 ULTRAAQUA UV team